AkarinVS/vapoursynth-plugin/README.md

 Use `device_id` to select which GPU device to use.

 This filter requires `nvngx_dlisr.dll` to be present in the same directory as this plugin.
-This filter requires RTX-capable Nvidia GPU to run.
+This filter requires RTX-capable NVidia GPU to run.

 Expr
 ----